-One particularly persistent bias is excess precipitation in the western equatorial Indian Ocean (WEIO), especially just south of the Arabian Sea (Gadgil and Sajani 1998; Bollasina and Ming 2012), which is related to poor representation of the competition between equatorial and continental convergence zones during the monsoon (Sperber and Palmer 1996; Gadgil and Sajani 1998; Bollasina and Nigam 2009).
-While the bias over the equatorial Indian Ocean is particularly large, there are several other important biases in the region, including low precipitation over the Indian subcontinent and excess precipitation along the southern slopes of the Himalayas and over the Western Ghats (Gadgil and Sajani 1998).
+and Palmer, 1996; Gadgil and Sajani, 1998; Bollasina and Nigam, 2009).
+While the bias over the equatorial Indian Ocean is particularly large, there are several other important biases in the region, including low precipitation over the Indian subcontinent and excess precipitation along the southern slopes of the Himalayas and over the Western Ghats (Gadgil and Sajani, 1998).
 These biases are present in current versions of the MetUM, as shown in Figure 1.

 Several studies have indicated that the WEIO precipitation bias is linked to other deficiencies in GCM Asian monsoon precipitation.
-AGCM sensitivity experiments that reduce the May WEIO diabatic heating indicate that an improvement in WEIO rainfall biases would significantly improve biases over India as well (Bollasina and Ming 2012).
-Winter and spring cold northern Indian Ocean SST biases, prevalent in the CMIP3 and CMIP5 models, are connected through atmospheric circulation to the excessive convergence and precipitation biases in the WEIO (Marathayil et al. 2013).
-These biases limit early season Indian monsoon precipitation by lowering the moisture supply over India (Levine et al. 2013; Marathayil et al. 2013).
+AGCM sensitivity experiments that reduce the May WEIO diabatic heating indicate that an improvement in WEIO rainfall biases would significantly improve biases over India as well (Bollasina and Ming, 2012).
+Winter and spring northern Indian Ocean cold SST biases, prevalent in the CMIP3 and CMIP5 models, are connected through atmospheric circulation to the excessive convergence and precipitation biases in the WEIO (Marathayil et al., 2013).
+These biases limit early season Indian monsoon precipitation by lowering the moisture supply over India (Levine et al., 2013; Marathayil et al., 2013).

-In the MetUM many systematic errors appear in short time scale numerical weather prediction (NWP) forecasts as well as long time scale climate simulations (Martin et al. 2010), indicating that deficiencies in the parametrisation of atmospheric subgrid-scale processes may be the underlying cause of many biases in atmospheric models.
-Monsoon precipitation is particularly sensitive to the subgrid-scale parametrisation of convective precipitation.
-Authors have shown in NWP (Slingo et al. 1988), seasonal (Deb et al. 2007) and climate integrations (e.g. Slingo et al. 1994; Rajendran et al. 2002; Mukhopadhyay et al. 2010), that the choice of convective parametrisation schemes significantly impacts monsoon biases.
-Turner and Slingo (2009) suggest this sensitivity to convective parametrisation is responsible for discrepancies in the simulated sensitivity of monsoon precipitation extremes to increased CO2 in the CMIP3 models.
+In the MetUM, many systematic errors appear in shorttime-scale numerical weather prediction (NWP) forecasts as well as long-time-scale climate simulations (Martin et al., 2010), indicating that deficiencies in the parametrization of atmospheric subgrid-scale processes may be the underlying cause of many biases in atmospheric models.
+Monsoon precipitation is particularly sensitive to the subgrid-scale parametrization of convective precipitation.
+Authors have shown in NWP (Slingo et al., 1988), seasonal (Deb et al., 2007) and climate integrations (e.g. Slingo et al., 1994; Rajendran et al., 2002; Mukhopadhyay et al., 2010) that the choice of convective parametrization schemes significantly impacts monsoon biases.
+Turner and Slingo (2009) suggest this sensitivity to convective parametrization is responsible for discrepancies in the simulated sensitivity of monsoon precipitation extremes to increased CO2 in the CMIP3 models.

 Even changes in individual parameters in a convection scheme can have a pronounced effect on GCM output.
-Parameters controlling the strength of convective entrainment contribute a large portion of model uncertainty (Sanderson and Shell 2010; Murphy et al. 2011; Klocke et al. 2011).
-Large perturbed physics ensembles of the AOGCM HadCM3L and the AGCM HadAM3 coupled to a slab ocean indicate that the uncertainty in the entrainment rate coefficient has a large influence on global-mean cloud, albedo and water vapour feedbacks (Sanderson and Shell 2010) and the overall climate change feedback strength (Murphy et al. 2011).
-A similar study with the ECHAM5 AGCM found that uncertainty in the entrainment rate contributes a large portion of model error in simulating the present day distribution of clouds, radiation and precipitation globally (Klocke et al. 2011).
+Parameters controlling the strength of convective entrainment contribute a large portion of model uncertainty (Sanderson and Shell, 2010; Murphy et al., 2011; Klocke et al., 2011).
+Large perturbed physics ensembles of the Hadley Centre Coupled Model, version 3 (HadCM3L) and the HadAM3 AGCM coupled to a slab ocean indicate that the uncertainty in the entrainment rate coefficient has a large influence on global-mean cloud, albedo and water vapour feedbacks (Sanderson and Shell, 2010) and the overall climate change feedback strength (Murphy et al., 2011).
+A similar study with the ECHAM5 (ECMWF model, Hamburg version) AGCM found that uncertainty in the entrainment rate contributes a large portion of model error in simulating the present-day distribution of clouds, radiation and precipitation globally (Klocke et al., 2011).